JashanB/React-Interview-Scheduler-project/README.md

 # Interview Scheduler

-## Tools
-Scheduler is a single page React app with axios for backend data fetching

-## Testing
-Cypress and Jest testing
+A single page React application that allows users to book and cancel interviews.📆 Tested using both Jest and Cypress

 ## Screenshots